 The moment you become a victim of unwelcome touching or grabbing at work, speak up about the incident.
 File a complaint with human resources or the department in charge of this subject.
 Follow your company’s protocol for harassment (if it has one) and try to solve the problem internally first.
 It’s possible that your harasser didn’t realize his or her actions were inappropriate or making you feel uncomfortable.

-Contact a New York City Unwanted Touching Lawyer Today
+Contact a New York City Unwanted Touching Attorney Today